wetryingtodorock/getblock-docs/en/rpc-service/arb/ws/arbitrum_eth_sendTransaction.md

 ---
-title: arbitrum:eth_sendTransaction \[WebSocket\]
+title: arbitrum:eth_sendTransaction - Arbitrum
-description: Creates new message call transaction or a contract creation, if the datafield contains code.
+description: Example code for the arbitrum:eth_sendTransaction ws method. Сomplete guide on how to use arbitrum:eth_sendTransaction ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters